Flash STU: Fast Spectral Transform Units: Experiments with synthetic data

 \subsection{Optimization behavior}

 We saw in the linear dynamical system experiment that the STU layers seem to have a comparatively easier time optimizing.
-This is expected since an STU layer under MSE loss is a convex parameterization, whereas the losses of the other models are nonconvex\footnote{For S4, Mamba-2, and any other model that parameterizes an LDS through its system matrices, this nonconvexity even grows with sequence length.
+This is expected since an STU layer under MSE loss is a convex parameterization, whereas the losses of the other models are non-convex\footnote{For S4, Mamba-2, and any other model that parameterizes an LDS through its system matrices, this non-convexity even grows with sequence length.
 One can often relax the problem to a convex one by directly learning a convolutional kernel, though at the cost of maintaining parameter count that grows with sequence length.
 STU is able to avoid both of these issues with a convex and efficient parameterization.}.
 Following~\cite{li2017visualizinglosslandscapeneural}, we choose two random directions in the high-dimensional space, move along these directions by varying amounts \texttt{x\_step} and \texttt{y\_step}, compute the loss of the model with perturbed parameters for each coordinate pair in these directions, and plot the loss values as heights on a 2D grid.

-By doing so, we are able to get a sense for the local geometry of a reduced-dimension loss landscape. \\ \\ Figures \ref{fig:synthetics-losslandscape-STU}-\ref{fig:synthetics-losslandscape-attention} visualize these loss landscapes for the STU, S4, Mamba-2, and attention layers, respectively, after 10 steps of training on the LDS.
-Figures~\ref{fig:synthetics-eigvals-STU}- \ref{fig:synthetics-eigvals-attention} in Appendix \ref{appendix:synthetics} instead visualize the local geometry through curvature in terms of Hessian eigenvalue ratios.
-One of the main strengths of the STU is its clean optimization landscape; this benefit becomes more important in larger and more complex models, and its effects are felt in practice.
+Figures \ref{fig:synthetics-losslandscapes} visualize these loss landscapes for STU, S4, Mamba-2, and attention layers, respectively, after 10 steps of training on the LDS.
+Figure~\ref{fig:synthetics-eigvals-heatmaps} in Appendix \ref{appendix:synthetics} instead visualize the local geometry through curvature in terms of Hessian eigenvalue ratios.
+Flatter minima are preferable since it has been proposed that reducing sharpness helps with generalization~\cite{foret2020sharpnessawareminimizationefficientlyimproving}.
+One of the main strengths of STU is its clean optimization landscape.
+This benefit becomes more important in larger and more complex models.